darienmiller88/DigitalScoreBoard/README.md

 # Score board for Jeopardy
 [![Netlify Status](https://api.netlify.com/api/v1/badges/1715535d-5c1e-46d4-80e2-fba5816cf2ca/deploy-status)](https://app.netlify.com/sites/messengerv2/deploys)

-I am volunteering to assist a co worker in designing them a score board to more efficiently keep track of the score of everyone participating!
+I am volunteering to assist a co-worker in designing them a score board to more efficiently keep track of the score of everyone participating!

 ### Built With: